-Gert Hilgers is a Doctoral Researcher in the Department of Politics and International Studies (PaIS) at the University of Warwick.
-He has been working as a sessional teacher at PaIS and has previous experience as a teaching fellow at the Warwick Business School.
+Gert Hilgers is a Doctoral Researcher in the Department of Politics and International Studies (PAIS) at the University of Warwick.
+He has been working as an associate tutor at PAIS since 2014 and has previous experience as a sessional teaching fellow at the Warwick Business School.
 Furthermore, he is part of the Residential Life Team on campus, currently in the role of Sub Warden.

 Gert worked with the European Commission's Social and Demographic Analysis unit in Brussels and the German Organisation for International Cooperation (GIZ) in Bangkok.
-He also spent considerable time volunteering, for instance in a leading role in the successful establishment of the student organisation AIESEC in Tehran, Iran.
+He also spent considerable time volunteering, for instance as the leader of a project team integral to the successful establishment of the student organisation AIESEC in Tehran, Iran.
 Prior to his studies, he became a certified Management Assistant in Office Communication in Germany.

 (Further) Research interests include:

 - Foreign Policy Analysis & International Political Economy